-Senior Security Analyst, on retainer for InfoGard Laboratories.
+On retainer for InfoGard Laboratories.
 Created white papers outlining current patterns in the information security industry.
-Consulting technical expert for the areas of network security evaluation, penetration testing, evaluation of random number generator entropy, wireless security standards, security standards production, e-prescribing security, NIST Computer Security Division and CMVP standards and interpretation, auditing statistical sampling, simple and differential power analysis and testing.
+Consulting technical expert for the areas of network security evaluation, penetration testing, evaluation of random number generator entropy, wireless security standards, security standards production, NIST Computer Security Division and CMVP standards and interpretation, simple and differential power analysis and testing.
+Produced an evaluation of the security requirements of the DEA's Electronic Prescriptions for Controlled Substances (EPCS) program.
+Produced sampling plan and statistical justification for conducting a representational sampling of a large scale network for the purpose of security evaluation.